 Ketchup or Salsa: Squirt a small amount on a paper towel, and rub gently over the tarnished areas.
 If your silver isn’t getting shinier, let the ketchup sit for 15 minutes, then rub with a soft cloth and rinse clean.
 For items that have textured details, as with some candlesticks or fancy silverware, use a toothbrush to clean between the crevices.

 Wow, sounding like a fiesta!
 Margaritas and Chips anyone?

 Window Cleaner: Spray a liberal amount on the tarnished areas and polish dry with a clean cotton cloth.

 Tooth Paste: Squeeze a small amount of toothpaste on a rag and polish your silver.
 Then rinse—and see how it shines!
 Use a smooth past as to not scratch the surface of the silver.

 Worcestershire sauce: Yep, back to the kitchen!
-Worcestershire isn’t the best for silver jewelry, but it cleans your copper quick and easy.
+Worcestershire isn’t the best for silver jewelry, but it cleans your copper like magic, quick and easy.
 You can ether pour a bit into a small container to submerge the piece, or just rub it on with a cotton cloth.
 After wiping it down, lightly rinse with soap and water and dry with a clean cotton cloth.
 Be sure to dry it completely or you will be starting the cleaning process all over again.

 Standard Silver Dip: Generally found at your local jewelry counter at Wal Mart or other like store.
 These liquid dips are quick and easy to drop your silver items in.
 Let them sit for a few seconds and then rinse and dry. *note this will eat away at any plated items over time, exposing the base metals